do-mart/gramolang/README.md

 A key file can contain keys for different APIs or these keys can be stored in different files.
 Only the first line starting with the key name will be read by each API wrapper.
-The package will look for the equal (`=`) sign as the name/value separator and any other characters in the tuple `common.NAME_VALUE_SEPS`.
+The package will look for the equal (`=`) sign as the name/value separator, other characters in the tuple `common.NAME_VALUE_SEPS` or the space character.

 Pass API key files as `APIWrapper: path` pairs in a `dict` where path is a `pathlib.Path` instance pointing to the file: